Legacy of the Roman Empire: Inventions

-Many Roman inventions were improved versions of other people's inventions and ranged from military organization, weapon improvements, armour, siege technology, naval innovation, architecture, medical instruments, irrigation, civil planning, construction, agriculture and many more areas of civic, governmental, military and engineering development.
+Many Roman inventions were improved versions of other people's inventions and ranged from military organization, weapon improvements, armour, siege technology, naval innovation, architecture, medical instruments, irrigation, civil planning, construction, agriculture, and many more areas of civic, governmental, military, and engineering development.

 That said, the Romans also developed a huge array of new technologies and innovations.
-Many came from common themes but were vastly superior to what had come before, whilst others were totally new inventions developed by and for the needs of Empire and the Roman way of life.
+Many came from common themes but were vastly superior to what had come before, while others were totally new inventions developed by and for the needs of Empire and the Roman way of life.

-Some of the more famous examples are the Roman aqueducts (some of which are still in use today), Roman roads, water powered milling machines, thermal heating systems (as employed in Roman baths, and also used in palaces and wealthy homes) sewage and pipe systems and the invention and widespread use of concrete.
+Some of the more famous examples are the Roman aqueducts (some of which are still in use today), Roman roads, water-powered milling machines, thermal heating systems (as employed in Roman baths, and also used in palaces and wealthy homes), sewage and pipe systems, and the invention and widespread use of concrete.

-Metallurgy and glass work (including the first widespread use of glass windows) and a wealth of architectural innovations including high rise buildings, dome construction, bridges, and floor construction (seen in the functionality of the Colosseum's arena and the underlying rooms/areas beneath it) are other examples of Roman innovations.
+Metallurgy and glass work (including the first widespread use of glass windows) and a wealth of architectural innovations including highrise buildings, dome construction, bridges, and floor construction (seen in the functionality of the Colosseum's arena and the underlying rooms and areas beneath it) are other examples of Roman innovations.

-Military inventiveness was widespread and included tactical/strategic innovations, new methodologies in training, discipline and field medicine as well as inventions in all aspects of weaponry, from armor and shielding to siege engines and missile technology.
+Military inventiveness was widespread and included tactical and strategic innovations, new methodologies in training, discipline, and field medicine as well as inventions in all aspects of weaponry, from armor and shielding to siege engines and missile technology.

 This combination of new methodologies, technical innovation, and creative invention in the military gave Rome the edge against its adversaries for half a millennium, and with it, the ability to create an empire that even today, more than 2000 years later, continues to leave its legacy in many areas of modern life.

 Colonies and roads

 Rome left a legacy of founding many cities as colonia.
 There were more than 500 Roman colonies spread through the Empire, most of them populated by veterans of the Roman legions.
-Some Roman colonies rose to become influential commercial and trade centers, transportation hubs and capitals of international empires, like Constantinople, London, Paris and Vienna.
+Some Roman colonies rose to become influential commercial and trade centers, transportation hubs, and capitals of international empires, like Constantinople, London, Vienna, and Budapest.

 All those colonies were connected by another important legacy of the Roman Empire: the Roman roads.
 Indeed, the empire comprised more than 400,000 km of roads, of which over 80,500 km were stone-paved.
 The courses (and sometimes the surfaces) of many Roman roads survived for millennia and many are overlaid by modern roads, like the Via Emilia in northern Italy.
 The roads are closely linked to modern-day economies, with those that survived from the empire's territorial peak in 117 CE having more economic activity today.
 This is especially true in European areas, which kept wheeled vehicles in the latter half of the first millennium, whereas other regions preferred cheaper methods of transport such as camel caravans.